kottster/kottster/README.md

 #### 4. Start building your app:

-- Use our builder to instantly generate pages based on your database.
+- Generate pages for viewing and managing data in your database.
-- Or, create and customize pages on your own.
+- Or, create and customize pages from scratch.

 #### 5. [Deploy your app to production](https://docs.kottster.app/deploying) when it's ready.